yasminvalim/yasminvalim/README.md

 # Hey, I am Yasmin Valim  👻

 How you doing?
 I'm a brazillian girl passionate about psychology and technology at the same time, to put it another way: I consider myself fascinated about minds and machines!
-I'm currently working as junior software enginering, mostly interested on backend.
-I am also a volunteer on Go, Girls! working to incentive girls in STEM area and improve their confidence!
+I'm currently working as junior software enginering, mostly interested on backend, but I got my degree in Psychology.

 # Articles 📄